Unwrap a bar of dairy-free chocolate that’s made by sustainable and ethical brands.

 For starters, you can shop chocolate that’s Fair Trade Certified.
 The third-party accreditation certifies that farmers are paid fairly for their products.
 Fairtrade standards also prohibit child and forced labor.

-The Food Empowerment Project—an organization that promotes veganism and food justice—also has a guide to ethical vegan chocolate.
+The Food Empowerment Project — an organization that promotes veganism and food justice — also has a guide to ethical vegan chocolate.

 The Chocolate List recommends vegan-friendly chocolate brands that do not rely on child labor or slavery.

-Ethical dairy-free chocolate brands to shop
+Ethical, dairy-free chocolate brands

 A number of companies that source sustainable chocolate leave out the dairy as animal agriculture is a leading cause of climate change.
-But some brands still offer a few milk chocolate options alongside their sustainable vegan bars.
+However, some brands still offer a few milk chocolate options alongside their sustainable vegan bars.

 More dairy-free options have become available in recent years — whether oat milk or microbial fermentation dairy — the industry is seeing ingredients that deliver the taste and texture of milk chocolate without the environmental or ethical complications of dairy.
 Satisfy your sweet tooth with vegan chocolate bars that are good for people and the planet.
 Here are some of the best options to shop for ethical chocolates.